 Can the three run in the same stack?

 Rare.
 Teams usually pick one as the ABM platform; the others are not typically layered on top.
+Abmatic AI collapses all three capability sets into one platform and removes the need to layer.

 Use-case patterns

-Use case: Series-D SaaS with mature ops
+Use case: Enterprise SaaS with mature ops

-Use case: Series-B mid-market SaaS
+Use case: Mid-market SaaS scaling to enterprise

 Use case: marketing-led enterprise